DimitarAtanassov/arc-model-lab/docs/end-to-end-testing.md

   "SELECT id, left(output_text, 50) AS output FROM inference ORDER BY created_at DESC LIMIT 5;"
 ```

-You should see the rows from steps 2 and 4.
+You should see the rows from step 2.
 There are no score or experiment tables
 in the lab: those live in arc-eval-service.

 ## Troubleshooting